 On the TV show Discovering your Roots, Adrian found out that his 11th great-grandfather was a Spanish Conquistador!

-He was one of the first new settlers of New Mexico.
+This Conquistador was one of the first European settlers of New Mexico.

-Adrian’s family has been living there for 400 years.
+Adrian’s family has been living in New Mexico for 400 years.

 He also has some Native American ancestry.

-Adrian’s family still feels close to their Spanish/Mexican heritage.
+Adrian’s family feels close to their Spanish/Mexican heritage.

 2. Lynda Carter

 So Lynda’s childhood had a Mexican flavor to it.
-Her mom frequently threw big Mexican-style parties, which were filled with relatives, dance, and, of course, Mexican food.
+Her mom liked throwing big Mexican-style parties, which were filled with relatives, dance, and Mexican food.